+RESOLVED FURTHER THAT Mr. Rahul Chouhan (DIN: 03307553) shall be liable to retire by rotation;

-RESOLVED FURTHER THAT for the purpose of giving effect to the above, Mr. Saurabh Kalani (DIN: 00699380), Mr. Jagdish Prasad Pandey (DIN: 00225969) and Mr. Rahul Chouhan (DIN: 03307553), directors of the Company and Mr. Rishabh Kumar Jain, Company Secretary of the Company, be and are hereby severally authorised to take such steps as may be necessary for obtaining approvals, statutory or otherwise, in relation to the above and to all matters arising out of and incidental thereto and to sign and to execute deeds, applications, documents and file returns with Registrar of Companies, that may be required, on behalf of the Company and generally to do all such acts, deeds, matters and things as may be necessary, proper, expedient or incidental for giving effect to this resolution."
+RESOLVED FURTHER THAT the Board of Directors of the Company be and are hereby authorised to take such steps as may be necessary for obtaining necessary approvals, if required any, in relation to the above and to settle all matters arising out of and incidental thereto and to sign and execute deeds, applications, documents and writings that may be required, on behalf of the Company and to do all such acts, deeds, matters and things as may be deemed necessary, proper, expedient or incidental for giving effect to this resolution."